luigimoccia/single_district/Readme.md

 ```shell
 mamba env create -f environment.yml
 ```
 3. Ensure that you have a license of a LP solver compatible with PyPSA.
 The code assumes Gurobi as the default solver.
-If you want or need to use a different solver, then you need to:
+If you want to use a different solver, then you need to:
 	- [read the section 'Getting a solver for optimisation' of this PyPSA tutorial](https://pypsa.readthedocs.io/en/latest/installation.html)
     - install the solver and the solver interface in the python environment (follow your solver instructions);
     - modify the code `single_district.py`.
 In the following assignment use the name of the solver of your choice, the default is: